 Prepare to Ride

 Before you hit the trails, take some time to get all of your documents and equipment in order.
-Check to see if you need any special permits or permission for the areas you plan on riding.
+Check to see if you need any special permits or permission for the areas you plan on riding and make sure your familar with the Snowmobile Act.
 Take a look at your owner’s manual to see if your machine is in working order and contact a repair shop if something seems wrong.
 Once you head out, be sure to have your snowmobile registration, proof of insurance, and driver’s license readily available.
 The Chamber of Commerce provides some more information about permits and trails for those planning to ride in the Sault Ste.
 Marie area.

 Consider Taking Safety Training Course